Kiliwan/GovernmentID/README.md

 ## Project Idea

-Inspired by the AdNovum challenge, we decided to create a blockchain to show the use-cases for governments to fight against fraudulent identification papers and to show visas could be handled also on the blockchain.
+In the context of the LauzHack EPFL Hackathon and inspired by the AdNovum challenge, we decided to create a blockchain to show the use-cases for governments to fight against fraudulent identification papers and to show visas could be handled also on the blockchain.

 ## Infrastructure